IORoot/wp-plugin__REST--labs/README.md

 # Labs Stack

-This is a small shortcode to display a "stack" of images from the latest ParkouLabs images.
+This is a small shortcode to display a "stack" of images from the latest ParkourLabs.com images.

 ## Deploy